microsoft/fast/sites/website/src/docs/advanced/dependency-injection.md

 const container = DI.createContainer();
 ```

-Now that your container is created, let's create a few dependencies to inject into it.
+Now that your container is created, let's create a few dependencies to host from it.

 First let's define an interface for the dependency which we'll call `MyServiceConfig`, and create a `ContextDecorator` of the same name which will take the interface as it's generic type: